 - An ultrasound scan of the kidneys or a kidney biopsy may be advised if certain kidney conditions are suspected.
 For example, if you have a lot of protein or blood in your urine, if you have pain that seems to be coming from a kidney, etc.

-- A scan or a biopsy is not needed in most cases.
+- A scan or having a sample taken (a biopsy) is not needed in most cases.
 This is because most people with CKD have a known cause for the impaired kidney function, such as a complication of diabetes, high blood pressure or ageing.

 - If the CKD progresses to stage 3 or worse then various other tests may be done.
 For example, blood tests to check for anaemia and an altered level of parathyroid hormone (PTH).
 PTH is involved in the control of the blood level of calcium and phosphate.

-What is the treatment for chronic kidney disease?
+What is the treatment for chronic kidney disease (CKD)?

 Treatment for most cases of CKD is usually done by GPs.
 This is because most cases are mild-to-moderate (stages 1-3) and do not require any specialist treatment.
 Your GP may refer you to a specialist if you develop stage 4 or 5 CKD, or at any stage if you have problems or symptoms that require specialist investigation.